hckmd/hckmd.github.io/japan-2023/tokyo-5.md

 We had a walk through the markets and tried a variety of foods - including prawns, wagyu beef and egg rolls.

 We saw a sign for a coffee shop that made us laugh (shown in the images above, it said: "could you go to the second floor, please") and I felt like a coffee, so we headed upstairs to the coffee shop.
-The coffee shop was (unfortunately) closed but we ended up stumbling into the photo exhibition for a book by Kei Sugiyama, a designer and the Creative Director of [United Design](https://www.united-design.co.jp/en/index.html){:target="_blank"}.
+The coffee shop was (unfortunately) closed but we ended up stumbling into the photo exhibition for a book by Kei Sugiyama, a designer and the Creative Director of [United Design](https://www.united-design.co.jp/en/index.html){:class="text-info" target="_blank"}.
 Kei was at the exhibition and, with help from another person (possibly his partner?
 We were not sure) who knew some English, explained that the book was about the old site of the Tsukiji fish markets.
 At the old market, a large open-air warehouse, fish would be brought directly into the markets and auctioned to customers.
 The markets were accessible to everyone and the purchased fish would often be cut up in front of the customers.